-Islands under 48 U.S.C. § 1806(e); or (9) An alien who is lawfully present in American Samoa under the immigration laws of American Samoa. ☐ Elected for pregnant women.☐ Elected for children under age 4.1.1-LR The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination, that the individual continues to be lawfully residing in the United States.
+- 4.1.1-LR The State provides assurance that for an individual whom it enrolls in Medicaid under the CHIPRA Lawfully Residing option, it has verified, at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination, that the individual continues to be lawfully residing in the United States.
 The State must first attempt to verify this status using information provided at the time of initial application.
-If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act.
-4.1-DS Supplemental Dental (Section 2103(c)(5) - A child who is eligible to enroll in dental-only supplemental coverage, effective January 1, 2009.
+If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act. - 4.1-DS Supplemental Dental (Section 2103(c)(5) A child who is eligible to enroll in dental-only supplemental coverage, effective January 1, 2009.
 Eligibility is limited to only targeted low-income children who are otherwise eligible for CHIP but for the fact that they are enrolled in a group health plan or health insurance offered through an employer.
 The State's CHIP plan income eligibility level is at least the highest income eligibility standard under its approved State child health plan (or under a waiver) as of January 1, 2009.
 All who meet the eligibility standards and apply for dental-only supplemental coverage shall be provided benefits.
 States choosing this option must report these children separately in SEDS.
-Please update sections 1.1-DS, 4.2-DS, and 9.10 when electing this option. findin ances The State assures by checking the box below that it has made the following gs with respect to the eligibility standards in its plan: (Section $2102(b)(1)(B)$ and $42 \pm 457.320(b)$) 4.2.1. ⊠ 4.2.2. ⊠ These standards do not discriminate on the basis of diagnosis.
+Please update sections 1.1-DS, 4.2-DS, and 9.10 when electing this option. - 4.2.
+Assurances The State assures by checking the box below that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102(b)(1)(B) and 42 CFR § 457.320(b)) - 4.2.1.
+These standards do not discriminate on the basis of diagnosis.

+- 4.2.2.
 Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income.
-This applies to pregnant women included in the State plan as well as targeted low-income children.
-4.2.3.
+This applies to pregnant women included in the State plan as well as targeted low-income children. - 4.2.3.
 These standards do not deny eligibility based on a child having a pre-existing medical condition.
-This applies to pregnant women as well as targeted low-income children. option demental Dental Please update sections 1.1-DS, 4.1-DS, and 9.10 when electing this a.
-For dental-only supplemental coverage, the State assures that it has made the ing findings with standards in its plan: (Section $2102(b)(1)(B)$ and 42 CFR $\S 40(b)$) 4.2.1-DS [These standards do not discriminate on the basis of diagnosis.
+This applies to pregnant women as well as targeted low-income children. - 4.2-DS Supplemental Dental Please update sections 1.1-DS, 4.1-DS, and 9.10 when electing this option.
+For dental-only supplemental coverage, the State assures that it has made the following findings with standards in its plan: (Section 2102(b)(1)(B) and 42 CFR § 457.320(b)) - 4.2.1-DS These standards do not discriminate on the basis of diagnosis. - 4.2.2-DS Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income. - 4.2.3-DS These standards do not deny eligibility based on a child having a pre-existing medical condition. - 4.3 Methodology.
+Describe the methods of establishing and continuing eligibility and enrollment.
+The description should address the procedures for applying the eligibility standards, the organization and infrastructure responsible for making and reviewing eligibility determinations, and the process for enrollment of individuals receiving covered services, and whether the State uses the same application form for Medicaid and/or other public benefit programs.
+(Section 2102)(b)(2)) (42 CFR §, 457.350)